LoicMichelControl/website/_pages/about.md

   </video>
 </div>

-Also, I collaborated recently to the development (and debug) of a simulation software dedicated to calculate resonant nodes in the official French national electrical network model.
+In addition, I collaborated recently to the development (and debug) of a simulation software dedicated to calculate resonant nodes within the official French national electrical network model.